Qengineering/PyTorch-Raspberry-Pi-64-OS/README.md

-# PyTorch wheels for Raspberry Pi and Jetson
+# PyTorch wheels for Raspberry Pi 4
 ![output image]( https://qengineering.eu/images/PyTorch_icon.webp )<br/><br/>

 Find your operating system and Pytorch version in the table below.
 Follow the instructions in the provided guide.<br/>
+There is no Raspberry Pi 32-bit wheel available due to unsupported libraries.<br/>
 The Jetson Nano wheels supports **CUDA 10.2**, **cuDNN 8.0** and **NEON**.
 They can also be used on the (AGX) Xavier.<br/>

 -----------------

 Wheel: the installation wheel torch-_version_-cp**xx**-cp**xx**-linux_aarch64.whl (xx is the used python version)<br/>
 Vision: the accompanying torchvision.<br/>
-LibTorch: the C++ API for those who like to program.<br/>
+LibTorch: the C++ API for those who like to program.
+(The aarch64 version of libtorch-cxx11-abi-shared-with-deps-1.10.1+cpu.zip)<br/>
 Guide: link to the installation tutorial.<br/>
 ## Roadmap.
 | Operating system  | PyTorch 1.10.0 |  PyTorch 1.9.0 |  PyTorch 1.8.0 |  PyTorch 1.7.0 |